aerial view of long island ny and the beach

 What medical professionals oversee the detox process?

-Medical detoxification is typically overseen by a team of healthcare professionals, which may include physicians, nurses, psychiatrists, and addiction specialists.
+Medical detoxification is typically overseen by a team of healthcare professionals, including physicians, nurses, psychiatrists, and addiction specialists.
 These professionals have expertise in managing withdrawal symptoms, administering medications, monitoring vital signs, and providing support and counseling throughout the detox process.
 Their presence ensures the safety and well-being of individuals undergoing detoxification.

 Can I detox at home instead of a medical facility?